Kenyaragao/configuration_managment_2/README.md

-# Dependency Visualizer (Variant 27) — Stage 4
+# Dependency Visualizer (Variant 27) — Stage 5

-This directory contains the implementation of **Stage 4**.
+This directory contains the implementation of **Stage 5**, the final stage.

-Stage 4 adds:
+Stage 5 adds:
-- Topological sorting of the dependency graph
+- Export of the dependency graph to D2 format
-- Comparison with the real Cargo loading order
+- Ability to generate diagrams using D2
-- Display of differences
+- Final integration of all previous stages

+---

 ## New Features

-###  Topological Sort
-A classical algorithm that ensures every dependency appears before the package that depends on it.

-###  Comparison With Cargo
-The program produces:
-- Our calculated topological order
-- Cargo's load order (simplified in this stage)
-- A difference report

-###  Test Mode
-Works with the same `test_graph.txt` as Stage 3.

----

-##  Project Structure (Stage 4)

-dependency_visualizer_stage4/
+### ✔ D2 Export
+The program now produces a `.d2` file from the dependency graph.

+Example output:
+A: B
+A: C
+B: D
+C: D
+C: E
 ├── README.md
 ├── .gitignore
 ├── config.example.json